-Tampa Bay Buccanners QB Jameis Winston Under Investigation For Allegedly Groping Female Uber Driver
+Tampa Bay Buccaneers QB Jameis Winston Under Investigation For Allegedly Groping Female Uber Driver

 “I have been empowered by my sisters who have forged this path by speaking up, and I must do my part to make it a little more well traveled.
 If I’m silent, I fear that further harm will come to other women, if it hasn’t already.”

 Sports Illustrated noted that this isn’t the first time Jameis Winston has been accused of some form of sexual misconduct.
 While Winston was still studying at Florida State, a woman named Erica Kinsman accused him of sexual assault in 2012, suing the school and coming to terms on a settlement that was to pay her $950,000.
-Winston also was sanctioned in 2014 for yelling a homophobic slur in public, getting suspended for one half of a game as punishment.
+Winston was also sanctioned in 2014 for yelling a homophobic slur in public, getting suspended for one half of a game as punishment.

 Meanwhile, Jameis Winston released a statement denying the groping allegations and mentioning that he issued a similar denial to Uber, only for the service to suspend his account.